grscheller/neovim-notes/EncodingsUnicode.md

 Note: `<C-S-u>` does not work while on the linux console.

-Note: Defining a key mapping involving `<C-S-u>` does not work, either as the key mapping or in whatever is mapped to.
+Note: Defining a key mapping involving `<C-S-u>` does not work, either as the key mapping or for whatever is mapped to.

 ---